dexie/dexie-website/docs/MultiEntry-Index.md

 # Limitations

-* The same property can not be marked as both MultiEntry and [compound](/docs/Compound-Index).
+* A [compound index](/docs/Compound-Index) nor a part of a compound index can be marked MultiEntry.
 The limitation lies withing indexedDB itself.
 * Of natural reasons, primary keys cannot be marked MultiEntry.

 # Browser limitations